 Administrator audit logging is on by default, and mailbox audit logging is off by default.
 Administrators can use remote Windows PowerShell to enable mailbox audit logging for some or all mailboxes in their organization.
 For more information, see Auditing Reports.

-To view feature availability across Office 365 plans, standalone options, and on-premise solutions, see Exchange Online Archiving Service Description.
+To view feature availability across plans, standalone options, and on-premise solutions, see Exchange Online Archiving service description.